passcod/blook/src/technical/ai-log.md

 AI (I used Vim, which I keep free of AI).
 You can tell because I used semicolons correctly.

-Most of this will be in code editors.
+Most of this is in code editors.
 I indicate the model when known.
-I have free access to Github Copilot Pro via opensource contributions (or something, idk what the criteria is exactly), I also use the free default tier of Zed's AI models, and occasionally I might use local models run on GPU via Ollama or LM Studio.
-When not in code editors, I may use Gemini as part of my workplace's Google subscription, and other genAIs embedded in various products.
+I have free access to Github Copilot Pro via opensource contributions (or something, idk what the criteria is exactly), I also use the free default tier of Zed's AI models.
+99% of it is Claude, from past experience most of the others commercial models are a significant step down in quality.

-Google Translate and transcription services are not considered genAI by this research.
-Summaries on top of transcriptions are.

 Times are approximate and largely reconstructed.

 Cursor position when relevant is indicated with ‡.

-This is a tremendously long document; if you're looking for overall analysis and retrospective, that will come in a later post: there is no point scrolling to the end if you're not interested in the minutiae of the data.
+This is a pretty long document; it has some analysis inline but I'll do an overall analysis and retrospective in a later post.

 ## 2025-06-20